sekud/HackTheBox/README.md

-# Hack The Box Notes & Tooling
+# Hack The Box – Labs & Documentation

-This repository contains generic notes, scripts, and methodology developed while practicing on Hack The Box labs.

-The focus is on:
+This repository serves as a central place to document hands-on cybersecurity practice related to Hack The Box.

+Current content focuses on:
-- Enumeration workflows
+- General methodology and workflows
-- Tool usage and automation
+- Tool usage and helper scripts
-- Documentation and reporting practices
+- Notes aimed at improving technical documentation and reporting

+When machines are retired, this repository may also include:
+- Full writeups and walkthroughs
+- Detailed findings and lessons learned

+## Content Policy

-No machine-specific walkthroughs, solutions, flags, or sensitive details are included.
+- No writeups, walkthroughs, or solutions for active Hack The Box machines are included

-## Disclaimer
+- Machine-specific details are only documented after official retirement

-This content is shared for educational purposes only and follows Hack The Box content guidelines.
+- All material is shared for educational purposes and follows Hack The Box guidelines